 Readers tuning in for their weekly instalment of personal finance tips, schoolboy humour and banging tunez may want to look away now…because this week we will be sorting out British politics.
 Yes, really! 🙂

-Getting rich is simple and possible for most people.
+Getting rich is simple.
 Its just not easy…partly because some things aren’t meant to be easy and partly because of how our society is set up.
 So we have to think about broader questions of our values, psychology…and even politics.

 Wait!
 Come back!
 For capitalism to work its magic and deliver the incredible benefits of wealth creation and compounding, we need a political system that provides economic and personal freedom, social justice and has broad democratic support from all sections of society.